caramel and cashews

 How to Make Gluten Free Banana Bread

-Banana bread is super simple.
+Banana bread is super simple to make.
 You don't even need a mixer.
-All you need is a large bowl, a spatula or whisk, and measuring cups/spoons.
+All you need is a large bowl, a spatula, and measuring cups/spoons.

 • In a large bowl combine both sugars, vegetable oil, and mashed bananas.
 Stir well to combine.